ShenhavBarziv/upload/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+We welcome contributions to the Easy File Upload Application!
+To get started, please refer to our [Contributing Guide](CONTRIBUTING.md) for detailed instructions.

-## Contact
+## Feedback

-For questions or feedback, please feel free to open an issue on the project repository.
+If you have feedback or suggestions, please [open an issue](https://github.com/ShenhavBarziv/upload/issues) on GitHub or contact us directly.